The Economic and Social Research Foundation

 In response to the call made by the Prime Minister of the United Republic of Tanzania Hon.
 Kassim Majaliwa that every region in Tanzania should have an Investment Guide, the Department provided technical support for developing regional investment guides to 25 regions from 2017 to December 2020.
 Specifically the Department developed Regional investment guides for Simiyu, Kilimanjaro, Mwanza, Mara, Kigoma, Geita, Manyara, Dodoma, Pwani, Lindi, Mtwara, Ruvuma, Kagera, Tabora, Shinyanga, Singida, Arusha, Mbeya, Iringa, Njombe, Rukwa, Songwe, Katavi, Tanga, and Dar-es-salaam regions.

 These investment guides provide investment information to prospective local and foreign firms, and individuals for the aim of attracting them to invest in the respective regions in order to stimulate both business and enterprise development and growth.
 In addition, the investment guides are intended to enhance regions’ competitiveness in areas where they have strengths as well as in emerging economic areas.
 The current focus is on the implementation of these guides.
 Read More

 The primary objectives of the Foundation are to strengthen capabilities in policy analysis and development management and to enhance the understanding of policy options in the government, the public sector, civil society, and the donor community and the growing private sector.

 LATEST NEWS & EVENTS

-1. INTRODUCTION The Economic and Social Research Foundation (ESRF) – an independent policy research think in Tanzania, undertakes, and facilitates…
+The Economic and Social Research Foundation (ESRF) – a policy research think in Tanzania,undertakes, and articulates research aiming at enhancing…